 Prices of sorghum and maize have decreased by 10 - 30% between Dec '08 and Dec.
 '09 due to the improved cereal supply following good cereal production in the last two seasons.
-However, the prices are still above the 5-year average, which is attributable to increased demand for cheaper local cereals following hyperinflation in imported food prices.
 In the Shabelle and Juba regions, maize prices are 165% and 160% higher than the 5-year average (2003-2007), respectively.
 Similarly, the sorghum prices in Sorghum Belt are 195% higher than the 5-year average (Figure 4).
+These trends are attributable to increased demand for cheaper local cereals following hyperinflation in imported food prices.

-Good Sorghum Crop, Baidoa, Bay, December, 2009
+Good maize crop, Jowhar, M. Shabelle, December 2009

-Figure 3: Annual Cereal Production Trends (1995-2009)
+Figure 3: Annual Cereal Production Trends(1995-2009)

-Good Sesame Crop, Lama Daadka, Jalib, Middle Juba, December, 2009
+Good Sesame Crop, Lama Daadka, Jalib Middle Juba December, 2009